Skyfighter64/Audio-Visualizer/README.md

 To fix this, you need to disable wireplumber or configure the routing to pbnrec in wireplumber.

 To disable Wireplumber:
+- `systemctl --user disable wireplumber.service`
+- `systemctl --user mask wireplumber.service`
-- Stop wireplumber using `systemctl --user stop wireplumber` and retry playing bluetooth audio.
-If this works both on the speakers and with cava, disable wireplumber fully using `systemctl --user disable wireplumber`. __WARNING:__ This will break any other Software which uses pipewire/Wireplumber for audio.
+- `systemctl --user stop wireplumber.service`
+ __WARNING:__ This will break any other Software which uses pipewire/Wireplumber for audio.
 If you still need it, you can try disabling bluetooth in the wireplumber configuration.
+To undo:
+- `systemctl --user unmask wireplumber.service`
+- `systemctl --user enable wireplumber.service`
+- `systemctl --user start wireplumber.service`

 ### Line In / Mic In
 Todo